-The increase in net sales from the previous quarter and year on year is principally the result of the growth in the advertising and business service sales of the Listing Business Division and the personal and business service sales of Yahoo!
-BB.
-Sales of consolidated subsidiaries, on a gross total basis, were ¥2,647 million for the second quarter.
+The increase in net sales from the previous quarter and year on year was principally the result of the growth in the advertising sales of the Media and Listing business divisions and the personal service sales of the Auction Business Division.
+Sales of consolidated subsidiaries, on a gross total basis, were ¥3,014 million for the third quarter.